Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/postgres.md

 :::warning

-Since Hero Pixel requires encrypted communication, select **SSH Key Authentication** or **Password Authentication** if you selected **disable**, **allow**, or **prefer** as the **SSL Mode**; otherwise, the connection will fail.
+Since HeroPixelrequires encrypted communication, select **SSH Key Authentication** or **Password Authentication** if you selected **disable**, **allow**, or **prefer** as the **SSL Mode**; otherwise, the connection will fail.